 Look out for . . .

 Celtic Eucharist.
-A Celtic style Eucharist is held on the first and third Saturdays of each month, starting at midday.
+A Celtic influenced Eucharist is held on the first and third Saturdays of each month, always starting at midday.
 The service lasts 45-50 minutes, followed by light refreshments in the church.
-The next service will be on Saturday September 20 at 12 noon and has as its theme "Praying well".
-We will be thinking about the importance of prayer to the Celtic Saints and what we can learn from this in our own spiritual life.

-For details of other services see the group website.
+For details of other services which are held on special occasions see the Church notice board and the group website.

-There is a service in Mandarin at 11.00 each Sunday.
+There is a service in Mandarin for members of the York Chinese Church at 11.00 each Sunday.

-St Helen's is a Church of England parish church.
+St Helen is a Church of England parish church.
 Founded perhaps a thousand years ago on a site important in Roman times, it was one of many small churches in the city centre.
-Today the church serves a variety of purposes, not only a place of worship but a stop for York's many thousands of visitors, a venue for cultural events, and a site for the sale of charity Christmas cards.
+Today the church serves a variety of purposes, not only a place of worship but a stop for York's many thousands of visitors and a venue for cultural events.